-This story was part of a group reporting package put together by myself and some of my fellow journalists.
+This story was part of a group reporting package put together by myself and some of my fellow journalists in 2015.
 I wrote the written portion, viewable below, as well as put together a Storify.
 The entire package can be seen here.

 A busy night at Moontower Saloon doesn’t feel too far removed from a small-town keg party.
 You drive up a dirt path, where a man shines a flashlight in your car, checking IDs.
 You keep moving on back to the vast parking lot that is really just a large plot of dirt.
 And then, on foot, you work your way back to the bar, where people are everywhere, leaning over pool tables and crowded around fire pits.
 A few play washers over by the outdoor bathrooms that are fashioned to look like outhouses, but are actually quite clean.
 It’s a little too cold for sand volleyball, but the option’s there if you want it.